cdhunt/newrelic_perfmon_plugin/README.md

 Create two new text files in the .\config directory named `newrelic.json` and `plugin.json`.
 You can use the contents of the _template_ files as a starting point.

 * **newrelic.json** - The only required field is your New Relic license key which can be found on the Account Summary page.
+See [github.com/newrelic-platform/newrelic_dotnet_sdk](https://github.com/newrelic-platform/newrelic_dotnet_sdk#configuration-options) for more options.
 * **plugin.json** - This is the list of servers and counters you want to monitor.
 The `name` field needs to be a network address/hostname accessible from the system this service is running on.
 This `name` will show up as the Instance name in [https://rpm.newrelic.com](https://rpm.newrelic.com).

 #### Counters